bookofproofs/bookofproofs.github.io/_sources/history/19th-century/houel.md

 * Hoüel published, Essai d"une exposition rationnelle des principes fondamentaux de la Géométrie élémentaire, a work on geometry, in 1863.
 * Hoüel became interested in non-euclidean geometry once he had been made aware of the work of János Bolyai and Nikolai Lobachevsky.
 * Hoüel's 'Essai' of 1863 having come by chance into the hands of a young architect of Temesvár in Hungary, this youth Franz Schmidt, desirous of continuing his mathematical studies wrote for counsel to Hoüel.
+* Hoüel had answered helpfully, and later implored the aid of Schmidt to procure Bolyai's work ...
 * Schmidt succeeded in procuring for Hoüel two copies of Bolyai's work.
 * One Hoüel proceeded to translate himself, the other he sent to Battaglini, asking him to make known in Italy this wonderful idea.
 * At Hoüel's suggestion Schmidt collected material which enabled him to write the first biography of Bolyai which he did in 1868.